tapis-project/documentation/source/deployment/deployer.rst

 Configuring Support for GLOBUS
 ------------------------------

+Inlcuding support for GLOBUS is optional.

 In order for a primary or associate site to support Tapis systems of type GLOBUS, a Globus project must be created and registered.
 This yields a Globus client ID that must be configured as part of the Tapis environment.
 For more information on creating a Globus project, please see the `Globus Auth Developer Guide <https://docs.globus.org/api/auth/developer-guide>`_.
-Each Tapis installation can be configured with it’s own Globus client ID.
+Each Tapis installation can be configured with it's own Globus client ID.

 The resulting client ID must be set in the host_vars file using the field ``systems_globus_client_id``.
 This field is referenced as part of the deployment for the Systems and Files services.
 This is done by adding lines